Link Search Menu Expand Document

 Repeat (+3 FP) [Strikes]

-There's no limit to how many strikes can be made.
+There's no limit to the number of Strikes that can be made.

 Revive (+10 FP) [Secondary - Heal/Magic]

-The target is revived from their KO with 1 HP (in addition to any HP they would gain from this Technique), and are able to act in the same round; if their turn would have already passed for the round, they're able to act immediately after this turn.
+The target is revived from their KO with 1 HP (in addition to any HP they would gain from this Technique), and if they haven't already acted this round, they can act during their turn or immediately after the user's turn (whichever would come later or be more appropriate).

 If for whatever reason this Technique would deal damage, it's dealt after they're revived and healed, and the target can resist as normal.